Treating Depression in People with Chronic Pain

 Thank you for your interest.

-Please stay tuned for results coming in the Spring or Summer of 2023
+Please stay tuned for results coming in Winter 2024.

 This study examines if online-delivered meditation or education can help people with chronic pain and depressed symptoms.
 Because many people with chronic pain already take many medications, and since many medications can interact, we need to study non-pharmacological treatments.
 Also, we need treatments that can reach a lot of people at a low cost since the opioid crisis has affected so many Canadians, and there can be very long waits to see chronic pain specialists and psychiatrists.